 - Don’t be rushed.
 Time may be of the essence in some matters, but if it feels like things are moving too quickly—trust your gut.

 - Pushy sales tactics such as “everyone’s investing in this” usually mean that everyone is not.
 (This might be the biggest red flag of all.)

 Finally, keep up with fraud alerts by the U.S. Securities and Exchange Commission (SEC).
 Their resources are a gold mine in terms of education on investment scams and other nefarious activities you want to avoid.

 Advanta IRA is a self-directed retirement plan administrator that serves clients across the nation.
-We oversee over $1.3 billion in assets under management and allow our clients to invest in all possible alternative assets.
+We oversee nearly $2 billion in assets under management and allow our clients to invest in all possible alternative assets.
 Contact us to learn more about how you can invest in alternatives to the stock market using a self-directed IRA.